Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_expert.rst

         devices=1,
     )

-A slightly more advanced scheme is dynamic compression based on the size of values.
-Below we enable 8-bit quantization for large numbers, and Float16 compression for small values.
+A slightly more advanced scheme is dynamic compression based on value size.
+Below, we enable 8-bit quantization for large numbers, and Float16 compression for small values.

 Size Adaptive Compression has been used in a variety of Hivemind applications and has shown success.